 Warnings While Using This Medicine

-- Make sure your doctor knows if you are breast feeding or if you have recently been pregnant.
-Tell your doctor if you have breast lumps or a family history of breast cancer.
+- Tell your doctor if you are breastfeeding or if you have recently been pregnant.
+Tell your doctor if you have high blood pressure, high cholesterol in the blood, diabetes, breast lumps, migraine headaches, tuberculosis, or a history of depression, seizures, gallbladder disease, heart disease, kidney disease, or irregular monthly periods, or a family history of breast cancer.

 - You might have some light bleeding or spotting when you first start using this medicine.
-This is usually normal and should not last long.
 However, if you have heavy bleeding or the bleeding lasts more than seven days in a row, call your doctor.